gwihlidal/fbx2json/README.md

 ## Features

-* Exports mesh data (vertices, normals, uvs and faces) for a single object in an FBX scene
+* Export multiple objects from a single FBX
+* Vertices are baked in global coordinate space
+* UV, normal and material data is captured for each mesh
-* Triangulates mesh data to simplify rendering
+* Meshes are triangulated to simplify rendering
+* Avoids duplicating vertices where possible (eg. if UVs/Normals aren't sharing vertices)

 ## Requirements